App-vNext/Polly/docs/strategies/circuit-breaker.md

 ```

 **Reasoning**:
-- The HttpClient - Circuit Breaker integrations are done at startup time
+- The `HttpClient` integrates with Circuit Breaker during startup.
-- There is no need to explicitly call `ExecuteAsync` since the underlying `DelegatingHandler` will do it on your behalf
+- There's no need to call `ExecuteAsync` directly.
+The `DelegatingHandler` handles it automatically.

+> [!NOTE]
+> The above sample code used the `AsAsyncPolicy<HttpResponseMessage>()` method to convert the `ResiliencePipeline<HttpResponseMessage>` to `IAsyncPolicy<HttpResponseMessage>`.
+> It is required because the `AddPolicyHandler` anticipates an `IAsyncPolicy<HttpResponse>` parameter.
+> Please be aware that, later an `AddResilienceHandler` will be introduced in the `Microsoft.Extensions.Http.Resilience` package which is the successor of the `Microsoft.Extensions.Http.Polly`.